 - Use lists to explain complex processes.

-- Ensure proper spacing in between letters and words.
+- Ensure proper spacing between letters and words.

 - Make use of headings.

 - Break long blocks of text with appropriate images or graphics.

 Visual hierarchy is the art of arranging different website elements in order for the site user to interact with the most vital element first.
 As mentioned, you only have a couple of seconds to grab the attention of your audience, and you don’t want to waste any second of it.
 Show them what they want immediately and strategically place other elements below where they’ll be forced to scroll down or navigate your website.